wdollar/Laravel-4-Generators/readme.md

 - fixed resource generator model name case changing to handle camelCase, instead of lowercasing the model and then capitalizing it. now blockedEmail will be BlockedEmails instead of Blockedemails.
 - resource generator now will add a commented out version of the resource route definition if a resource definition for that resource already exists but does not match the new one.
 - add all variations of case and separators to view, model, controller generators which handle camelCaseModel names consistently.
 Got tired of adding new ones as the need arose.
  -- this applies to {{relations:modelVar}} where modelVar is one of the fields below.
 This is replaced by a quoted, comma separated list of all the foreign relationship models for the current model.

+#### <a name="ModelVarsTable"></a>Model Vars Table

--- for a model named camelCaseModel these will be:
+for a model named `camelCaseModel` the model vars given by the field entry will be replaced with as per table.

 | field | replaced with | field | replaced with |
 | :---- |:------ | :---- |:------ |